stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ## Patron notice templates

 Patron notice templates are the templates used in your Patron notice policies.
-Currently, patron notices can only be sent via email.
+Except for Reminder fees, patron notices can only be sent via email.

 ### Creating a new patron notice template